appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/roles.md

 ##### Workspace

 If you give create permission to the workspace, it gives access to create datasources in the respective workspace.
-This also automatically enables permission to create, edit, view, delete  all the datasources in the workspace.

 ##### Datasource

-If you want the user to have create access only to a specific datasource in a workspace, open the respective workspace dropdown and check the create permission adjacent to the respective datasource. **Create** for a particular datasource allows the user to make tweaks the datasource configurations and further test, delete or save it.
+If you want the user to have create access only to a specific datasource in a workspace, open the respective workspace tree and check the create permission adjacent to the respective datasource. **Create** for a particular datasource allows the user to make tweaks the datasource configurations and further test, delete or save it.
-You can't create queries for a datasource by giving create access for the datasources in the workspace.
-To create new queries, check the create permissions under [Application resources permissions](#app-resources-permissions)
+You can't create queries for a datasource by only giving create access for the datasources in the workspace.
+To create new queries, check the create permission for the datasource and give the create access to queries under [Application resources permissions](#app-resources-permissions)

 #### Edit